hoodiehq-archive/documentation/en/community/contributor-onboarding.md

 ### 6. Stay in touch!

-The most diffucult job of onboarding is making sure the contributors are always motivated and never left alone, especially when they are having difficulties or problems.
+The most difficult job of onboarding is making sure the contributors are always motivated and never left alone, especially when they are having difficulties or problems.
 You can stay in touch by offering continuous mentoring and pairing (for example once a week or every two weeks, depending on the amount of work they can and want to contribute), and frequent quick chats or emails.

 You can also ping them when they're online in IRC or another channel and ask how they're doing.
 We know many of you are doing this anyway because our community members are amazing, but it's good to keep it in mind.
 It helps strengthen our relationships and show our appreciation.